Naumov94/Naumov94/README.md

 # Hello there!
-My name is Vadim Naumov
+My name is Vadim
 QA Engineer 👨‍💻

 ---